drvinceknight/cfm/docs/meetings/08/index.rst

     In the email please tell me the name of your group (you can be imaginative) and also which member of your group is the point of contact.

+    Once you have created a group and started working, please use https://forms.office.com/e/qnVdB1KUG7 to record weekly progress.

     ---